nmshd/documentation/_docs_use-cases/use-case-consumption-check-if-outgoing-request-can-be-created.md

 ## Parameters

 - The `content` as a [Request]({% link _docs_integrate/data-model-overview.md %}#request) for the to be created [LocalRequest]({% link _docs_integrate/data-model-overview.md %}#localrequest)
 - The `peer` is the address for which the LocalRequest should be created.
 There can only be one peer per LocalRequest.
+Even though the `peer` parameter is optional, it is recommended to specify it whenever possible.
+This allows additional validation rules to execute.
+When sending a [Request via a Message]({% link _docs_integrate/requests-via-messages.md %}), the `peer` receiving it is always known.

 ## On Success